QUOTES-Reactions to the death of Russian opposition leader Navalny

 FRENCH FOREIGN MINISTER STEPHANE SEJOURNE, ON X

 "Alexei Navalny paid with his life for his resistance to a system of oppression.
-His death in a penal colony reminds us of the reality of Vladimir Putin's regime.
-To his family, his loved ones and the Russian people, France presents its condolences."
+His death in a penal colony reminds us of the reality of Vladimir Putin's regime."

 SWEDISH PRIME MINISTER ULF KRISTERSSON ON X: